hongyik/LLM2Manim/linearalgebra.md

     A4f[Applications to Markov Chains] end

-subgraph A5[5.
-Determinants]
+subgraph A5[Determinants]
     A5a[Introduction to Determinants]
     A5b[Properties of Determinants]
     A5c[Geometric Interpretation, Cramer's Rule, Volume]
     A5d[Permutation Matrices]
 end

-subgraph A6[6.
-Orthogonality and Least Squares]
+subgraph A6[Orthogonality and Least Squares]
     A6a[Inner Product, Norm, Orthogonality]
     A6b[Orthogonal Projections]
     A6c[Gram-Schmidt and QR Factorization]